Blueberry Protein Bars (No-Bake, Gluten-Free)

 Delicious Serving Suggestions

-- Breakfast on-the-go: Pair with a cup of coffee or tea for a quick breakfast.
-The protein content makes it surprisingly filling for busy mornings.
+- Breakfast on-the-go: The protein content makes it surprisingly filling for busy mornings.

 Frequently Asked Questions